JonCyberGuy/SIEM-HomeLab/README.md

 <br />
 <br />
 <p align="center">
 <b>After I open PowerShell, I paste my script that was written before the start of this project.
-I then save that script to the desktop as Log_Exporter</b> <br/>
+I then save that script to the desktop as Log_Exporter.
+At this point you should go and make a profile on IpGeolocation to get your API.
+You'll paste your own API into the PS script.
+You'll get 1000 free calls, but they can go fairly quickly, so I recommend going back into the Windows Firewall settings and turning them back ON until you're done setting up your Log Analytics Workbooks Custom Fields later on in the lab.
+After those are configured, you can then turn off the Firewall.</b> <br/>
 </p>

 ![Create_PS_Script_2](https://user-images.githubusercontent.com/108043108/225410802-01a83b34-e79a-4516-8bdb-70c01baa76d7.JPG)